 Dental accidents are at times not preventable, however, there are ways that you can reduce the severity.
 Wear a mouthguard when playing contact sports to protect the mouth and teeth.
 Also, maintain proper dental hygiene and use fluoride toothpaste.

-Lastly, visit Urban Smiles Dental for your routine dental checkups and cleanings to prevent decay and keep the teeth healthy.
+Lastly, visit Urban Smiles Dental the best dentist in Wicker Park for your routine dental checkups and cleanings to prevent decay and keep the teeth healthy.